AppImage/docs.appimage.org/source/packaging-guide/testing.rst

 In addition to Live CD ISOs, it is possible to use Docker containers to test an AppImage package on a large variety of Linux distributions.
 This approach works for virtually any Linux distribution for which a base Docker container is available.
 For each of the supported distributions, there is a corresponding DockerFile that allows to build a container with a minimal set of dependencies needed to run an AppImage package.

-Currently, only type2 AppImages that support the `--appimage-extract` option are supported.
+Currently, only type2 AppImages that provide the ``--appimage-extract`` option are supported.

 For example, to test an AppImage package on Ubuntu 18.04, the steps to be followed are: